sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 information of the molecular formula identification.
 The candidate list contains the best candidate molecular formulas ordered by score.
 Molecular formulas are always written in neutral form.
-For the selected molecular formula candidates the *Spectra view* visualizes which peak is assigned to a fragment.
-The corresponding fragmentation tree is visualized in the *Tree view*.
-Both views can be displayed in a separate panel to have a more detailed look.
+For the selected molecular formula candidates the *Spectra view* visualizes which peak is assigned to a fragment.The corresponding fragmentation tree is visualized in the *Tree view*.
 The *"Predicted fingerprints"* panel shows information about the molecular properties of the molecular fingerprint predicted by CSI:FingerID.
+The *"compound classes"* panel shows the [Classyfire](http://classyfire.wishartlab.com/) classes predicted by CANOPUS.
 The *"Structures"* panel displays results from the CSI:FingerID structure search, while the *"Substructure Annotation"* panel shows possible substructures connected to the peaks of the MS/MS spectrumfor each candidate.
-The *"CANOPUS"* panel shows the [Classyfire](http://classyfire.wishartlab.com/) classes predicted by CANOPUS.
+The **De Novo structures** tab shows MSNovelist-generated structure candidates for the current query, and the **Library Matches** tab shows matches to reference spectra if imported.

 ### LC-MS tab